Jul 17, 2019

 We currently have these Keywords in the game:

-Armor: Avoids the first point of damage from each individual damage source.
+Armor: Prevents the first point of damage from each individual damage source.

 I was playing my turn, but it ended before I had clicked on the End Turn button!
 What happened?